coding-the-humanities/course/curriculum.md

 For the students of UvA the proposed collaboration has the following benefits:

-- Students get design experience
-- Education through Path Platform (online)
-- Assessment through grading checkpoints (mandatory assignments)
-- Paths in Platform have given starting point and open endpoint with requirements
+- They are introduced to design thinking and prototyping.
+- They get to work with more advanced students.
+- They are taught by someone who runs a world renowned design studio and lab.

 For the students of Sandberg the proposed collaboration has the following benefits:

-- Students get coding skills out of it
+- They learn JavaScript
+- They get to lead a team
+- They are confronted to problems from a humanities perspective

+For the partners in this project the proposed collaboration has the following benefits:

+- True interdisciplinary research and teaching
+- Explore the possibilities for sustainable, future collaborations
-- Master students function as organisers/facilitators/teamleaders
+- Get into contact with talented students
+- Work on the cutting edge of humanities research, design, and technology

 ### Where:

 - University of Amsterdam
 - Sandberg Institute
 - The Hague - LustLab